-What does it measure?
 This tool is a way to track leading hazards that decrease safety around schools.
 It requires in-person observation.
-The tool tracks different travel modes and corresponding behaviors (i.e. distractions, illegal parking/pick up, unsafe crossing, or helmet usage) separately.
-It can help local initiatives identify short and long-term areas of focus by identifying hazards that need to be addressed through SRTS and to plan infrastructure and/or non-infrastructure changes that will reduce these hazards.
+The tool tracks different travel modes corresponding behaviors and (i.e. distractions, illegal parking/pick unsafe up, crossing, or helmet usage) separately.
+It can help local initiatives identify short and long-term areas of focus by identifying hazards that need to addressed be through and Sor In infrastructure and/or infrastructure changes that will nonreduce these hazards.
 It can also be used to evaluate the effectiveness of the changes made through SRTS, that is, to measure decreases in unsafe events and behavior at an individual school.
-The data from the tool will also allow MnDOT to track overall progress statewide through state-level trends.
+The data from the tool will also allow MnDOT to track overall progress statewide through statelevel trends.

-Format: To implement, the local SRTS lead will need staff or volunteer support (estimated 3-5 people depending on number of locations to be observed).
+To implement, the local SRTS lead will need staff or volunteer support (estimated 3-5 people depending on number of locations to be observed).
 At each location, volunteers should observe both the morning arrival and afternoon dismissal periods.

-The assessment is designed to capture the total number of people entering the observation space by each mode (driving, walking, or bicycling) and also track selected unsafe behaviors using a tally system.
+The assessment is designed to capture the total number of people entering the observation space each mode (driving, walking, or bicycling) selected unsafe behaviors using a also track tally system.
 A single person may engage in more than one unsafe behavior.
 While we have designated some common unsafe behaviors there is a box titled "other" to capture unique safety hazards for each site.
 The tool also asks for time, weather, presence of crosswalk or school patrol, and other contextual details that can help interpret the results.

-Coordinator Instructions:
+Coordinator Instructions